-• FY21 Project and Allocation Vote Meeting - September 9, 2020
+FY21 Project and Allocation Vote Meeting - September 9, 2020

-The Committee votes to recommend the funding allocation percentages and certain projects for FY21 CPA funding.
+The Committee voted to recommend the funding allocation percentages and certain projects for FY21 CPA funding.

-The CPA Committee's recommendations will be presented, through the City Manager, to the City Council.
-The Committee plans to submit its recommendations for consideration at the September 14, 2020 City Council meeting.
+The CPA Committee's project recommendations are summarized in this book and presented, through the City Manager, to the City Council.